Date of Award

 The primary emphasis of this research is to predict structural compressive strength after low energy/low velocity impact using neural networks.
 After the composite structure absorbs BVID, it is common to determine structural strength depletion based on impact energy.
 Because impact energy is seldom known in real world applications, it is more reasonable to determine ultimate strength based on amount of damage present.
 The technique used in this research to assess the damage and predict ultimate strength includes ultrasonic testing (UT), to generate an image representing the damage, and neural networks to predict future performance.

 Using the pixel data from the ultrasonic C-scan image of the impact damage, in conjunction with CAI testing, and analyzing it with a backpropagation neural network, correlations on ultimate compressive strength can be made.
 This analysis demonstrates the ability of a neural network to predict the ultimate compressive strengths of impact damaged composite structures using UT data.

 Scholarly Commons Citation

 Hess, Christopher D., "Residual Compressive Strength Prediction of Carbon/Epoxy Laminates Subjected to Low Velocity Impact Damage" (2003).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 277.